pubkey/eth-crypto/README.md

 # eth-crypto

-Cryptographic functions for ethereum and how to use them together with web3 and solidity.
+Cryptographic js-functions for ethereum and how to use them together with web3 and solidity.

 ## Tutorials

+### Creating Keys and use them for ethereum-transactions

+### Sign data and validate the signature with solidity

+### Sending encrypted and signed data to other identites

 ## Functions